mrichar1/jsonapi-vuex/README.md

 _Note_ - [getRelated](#getrelated) only works on specific items, not collections.

-By default this action will fetch the record specified from the API, then work out it's relationships and also fetch those.
+By default this action will fetch the record specified from the API, then work out its relationships and also fetch those.

 If the argument is a string, it can optionally take a 3rd argument, e.g. `type/id/relationship` to cause only the named relationship to be followed.